grantsingleton/face-recognition/index.md

 ### webcamRecognition.js

-When the web page is loaded, the folling script serves as the entry point to the webcamRecognition.js script where the facial recognition models will be loaded and then used.
+When the web page is loaded, the following script serves as the entry point to the webcamRecognition.js function run(), where the facial recognition models will be loaded and then used.
 ```javascript
 $(document).ready(function()
 {